2020 Vermont gubernatorial election

-The 2020 Vermont gubernatorial election was held on November 3, 2020, to elect the Governor of Vermont.
-As Vermont does not impose term limits upon its governors, incumbent Republican Governor Phil Scott was eligible to run for reelection to a third two-year term in office.
+The 2020 Vermont gubernatorial election was held on November 3, 2020, to elect the governor of the U.S. state of Vermont.
+As Vermont does not impose term limits upon its governors, incumbent Republican governor Phil Scott was eligible to run for re-election to a third two-year term in office.
 On November 18, 2019, he confirmed that he was running for reelection, but did not yet publicly announce his campaign.
 On May 28, 2020, he officially announced his candidacy but stated that he would not campaign, maintain a campaign staff, or fundraise because of the state of emergency due to the COVID-19 pandemic in Vermont.
 The primary was held on August 11.
 Scott won re-election to a third term in a landslide, defeating Progressive and Democratic nominee, Lieutenant Governor David Zuckerman.

 Scott's 41-point victory margin was the largest in a Vermont gubernatorial election since 1996 and the largest for a Republican candidate since 1950, even while Democrat Joe Biden carried the state by a more than the 35-point margin in the concurrent presidential election which was his strongest performance in the nation.
-Scott would improve upon his performance again in 2022.
+Scott would improve upon his performance again in 2022 and 2024.